If you’re excited about the ways that health education and health policy can improve lives, this track will set you on the path to success!

 - EPID 309 - Introduction to Epidemiology (pre-requisite: MATH 112 or higher)

-Upper division elective courses (9 units required): Public health minor students choose nine (9) units of upper division elective coursework (300 or 400 level public health courses).
-Students have the option to take interesting courses on topics around health care in the US, biostatistics, health disparities, strategic planning, global health and many more.
+Upper-division elective courses (9 units required): Public health minor students choose nine (9) units of upper-division elective coursework (300 or 400 level public health courses).
+Students have the option to take interesting courses on topics around health care in the US, biostatistics, health disparities, strategic planning, global health, and many more.
 Check with your advisor and consult the current schedule of public health courses for all options.
+See here for a complete list of elective course options.

 Admission to the minor requires a minimum 2.0 GPA.